Where Can I Get a COVID-19 Test for Travel?

 First, it’s important to understand there are two main types of COVID-19 tests: the PCR (polymerase chain reaction) test and the antigen test (popularly known as the rapid test).

 Okay, yes.
 It’s true: technically there are three types.
 But the third type, an antibody test, will do you zero good if you’re looking to jet-set.
-This test only tells you if you’ve had the virus already.
+This test only tells you if your body’s producing antibodies for the virus — AKA you’ve had the virus before or you’re producing antibodies due to the vaccine.

 These tests get the gold star of COVID-19 testing.
 They provide the most accurate results since they’re able to detect the genetic material of the virus, using that chain reaction they’re named for.
 (Using fancy science and all that.)
 You’ll most likely need to provide a negative PCR test result to travel.